WebAhead7/Get-It-Done/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-1. Type any task you need to do it.
+1. Type any task you need to do it then click ENTER.
+You can add more tasks.
-2. Chick any task that it done.
+2. If any task is done, click in the square near the task to move the colour from blue (open task) to red colour (task done).
-3.
+3. If you have a list of tasks that some are done , you can filter it by clicking the filter button.
-4.
+4. You can clear all tasks by clicking on clear button.

 <!-- Contact US -->